Appearance

 There are two ways to fork components:

-- With the component selected on the page, via the settings in the top right of the editor
+- With a coded component selected on the page, open the component actions menu in the top-right area of the editor and choose

 Example Fork Scenario